 The joys of Microsoft Outlook

 Setting your new email account up using IMAP is the best option.
-However, Outlook is known to be unreliable in importing IMAP mail (my own tests have proved this) so you may find you need to use POP instead.
+However, Outlook has been known to be less than 100% reliable in importing IMAP mail (my own tests have proved this) so you may find you need to use POP instead.

 If you do use POP, make sure you check the option to Leave messages on the server.